 Open the source code.
-This tab will be called the editor tab throughout this tutorial.
+This tab is called the editor tab throughout this tutorial.

-Click Remix Project.
-Glitch creates a copy of the project that you can edit and randomly generates a new name for the project.
+Choose Remix Project.
+Glitch creates a copy of the project that you may edit and randomly generates a new name for the project.
 The content is the same as before.

-If you plan on completing the next tutorial in this series, click Sign In and sign in to Glitch with your GitHub or Facebook account.
-If you don't sign in you will lose the ability to edit this project once you close the editing tab.
+If you plan on completing the next tutorial in this series, choose Sign In and sign into Glitch with your GitHub or Facebook account.
+If you choose to not sign into your account, you lose the ability to edit the project after you close the editing tab.

-Click Show and select In a New Window.
+Choose Show and choose In a New Window.
 A new tab opens, showing you the live page.
-This tab will be called the live tab throughout this tutorial.
+This tab is called the live tab throughout this tutorial.